segmentstream-com/segmentstream-com.github.io/_docs/guides/google-sheets-cost-data-import.md

 - PR costs
 - etc

-There are 2 approached how this can be implemented.
+For example, if you spent $3000 in June 2020 for your favourite ESP platform and would like to attribute this costs to `utm_source=my_esp` and `utm_medium=email`, you can use one of the following approaches.

 ### Approach 1 - daily costs distribution

 To make a proper allocation of such costs you should equally devide them between all the days during the month.

-For example, if you spent $3000 in June 2020 for your favourite ESP platform and would like to attribute this costs to `utm_source=my_esp` and `utm_medium=email`, the file should looks the following way:
+The file should looks the following way:

 date| currency | cost | imporessions | clicks | utmSource | utmMedium
 --- | --- | --- | --- | --- | --- | ---